pteich/node-icecast-relay/README.md

 # Proof-of-concept Icecast proxy for NodeJS (ES2015/ES6 style)

-Simple but working proxy that connects to an existing Icecast (or Shoutcast) stream and redistributes data to connected clients.
+Simple but working proxy that connects to an existing Icecast (or Shoutcast) stream and redistributes data to connected clients (mp3 only at the moment).
 The incoming audio data is piped through Lame so you can transcode it if needed.
-Mp3 only at the moment.
+The output is optionally saved into a file.

 You can connect to the output of this script (default http://localhost:8000) with any music player capable of streaming data or any web browser that can play `audio/mp3` files.

 This script uses ES2015/ES6 together with Babel (https://babeljs.io).